diego-ninja/granite/docs/migration_guide.md

 ];

-// Granite: Explicit about requirements final readonly class User extends GraniteVO
+// Granite: Explicit about requirements final readonly class User extends Granite
 {
     public function __construct(
         public ?int $id, // OK to be null (new users)

         #[Required] // This will fail if null
         public string $name,

         #[Required]
         public string $email
     ) {}